Welcome to the Kaiser Oakland Internal Medicine Residency from the 2020-21 Chief Residents!

 Other Residents and Medical Students on Oakland Campus

-Kaiser Permanente Oakland is affiliated with the University of California at San Francisco (UCSF).
-We have eight 3rd year UCSF students complete their entire third year at the Oakland Kaiser Campus.
+Kaiser Permanente Oakland is affiliated with several medical schools including the University of California at San Francisco (UCSF), Drexel, and California Northstate University.
+We host medical students of all years from UCSF, including eight 3rd year UCSF students who complete their entire third year at the Oakland Kaiser Campus as part of the KLIC (Kaiser Longitudinal Integrated Clerkship) program.
+Third-year medical students from California Northstate complete their required third-year clerkships with us and we host approximately 60 students per year from across the country for a variety of sub-internship experiences.
 Our program directors, hospitalist attendings, and many of our clinic physicians hold clinical faculty appointments at UCSF.
 There are also other residency programs at our campus.

 Other Oakland Kaiser Residencies

 Oakland Kaiser Fellowships